Why Alcohol Makes You Wake Up Sweating at Night

 The Reframe

-You don’t “sleep worse because you’re getting older.”
+You don’t “sleep worse because you’re getting older", and "this is just how it is".

 You don’t randomly wake up overheating.